 Kikopup offers a great instructional video on how to work on boundary training with your dog below:

-Boundary training is fantastic because it teaches your dog to stay inside the boundary without using pain or fear.
+Boundary training is fantastic because it teaches your dog to stay inside the boundaries without using pain or fear.
 However, it requires a ton of practice and proofing with a variety of situations.